Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-starter-integration-servicebus/single-namespace/README.md

-# Using Servicebus Queue and Topic With Spring Integration
+# Using Service Bus Queue and Topic With Spring Integration

 This guide walks you through the process of accessing Servicebus Queues and Topics with Spring Integration.

-## What You Will build
+## What You Will Build
 You will build an application that use Azure Servicebus Queues and Topics to send and receive messages with [Spring Integration](https://spring.io/projects/spring-integration) APIs.

 ## What You Need